Brevinbanks/ur5_mediapipe_motion/README.md

 •	The other is inside each ROS package → for building that specific package

 Files in tree under cv_workspace/src/

 ├── CMakeLists.txt-> /opt/ros/melodic/share/catkin/cmake/toplevel.cmake

 └── cv_ur5_project-> Project name and directory

   ├── CMakeLists.txt-> Is a script that tells CMake how to build, link, and install your ROS package or C++ project.

   ├── config

   │   ├── arm_controller_ur5.yaml-> Controller to the ur5.
 Both a joint state and force controller.

   │   ├── gripper_controller.yaml-> Controller to the robotiq finger grip at the end of the ur5.A joint state and force controller.

   │   ├── gazebo_controller.yaml-> Controller to the robotiq finger grip for control within the Gazebo simulation.

   │   └── joint_state_controller.yaml-> Pushes ur5 Joint states to the ROS Server

-    ├── cv_ur5_project.perspective-> Creates the joint controller gui framework ├── cv_ur5_project.rviz-> Rviz default layout with gazebo cam ├── launch
+  ├── cv_ur5_project.perspective-> Creates the joint controller gui framework

+  ├── cv_ur5_project.rviz-> Rviz default layout with gazebo cam

+  ├── launch

   │   ├── controller_utils.launch-> Starts the robot_state_publisher

-    │   ├── ur5_cv_control.launch-> Main launch file for ur5 with gazebo simulation, block, table, and Rviz │   ├── ur5.launch-> Sublaunch file for the ur5 robot itself
+  │   ├── ur5_cv_control.launch-> Main launch file for ur5 with gazebo simulation, block, table, and Rviz

+  │   ├── ur5.launch-> Sublaunch file for the ur5 robot itself

-    │   ├── ur5_robotiq.launch-> Stand alone launch example for just pulling up the ur5 in Rviz │   ├── ur5_upload.launch-> Pushes the ur5 robot to the ROS server
+  │   ├── ur5_robotiq.launch-> Stand alone launch example for just pulling up the ur5 in Rviz

+  │   ├── ur5_upload.launch-> Pushes the ur5 robot to the ROS server

   │   └── viewer.launch-> Opens the Rviz viewer

   ├── meshes

   │   ├── robotiq_adapter.dae-> Gripper 3D model

   │   ├── table_link.stl-> Table 3D model

   │   └── WhiteBox.stl-> Table box 3D model

   ├── package.xml-> Relevant ros packages for gazebo, trajectory, rviz visualization, message, etc..

   ├── src

-    │   ├── basic_shapes.cpp-> Debugging script that drops in shapes in an environment │   ├── cv_joint_pub.py->publishes a predefined array of 6 joint values for the ur5.
+  │   ├── basic_shapes.cpp-> Debugging script that drops in shapes in an environment

+  │   ├── cv_joint_pub.py->publishes a predefined array of 6 joint values for the ur5.
 Requires ur5_controller.py to be running.

   │   ├── delayed_joint_state_publisher.py-> Debugging script for observing ur5 joint states.
-Waits an iteration before reading
+Waits an iteration before reading.

   │   ├── kinematic_control_ur5.py-> Script run to control ur5 via mediapipe published messages.
 Requires ur5_controller.py to be running.

-    │   ├── marker_subscriber-> Debugging script that subscribes to the "visualization_marker" topic to listen for Marker messages
+  │   ├── marker_subscriber-> Debugging script that subscribes to the "visualization_marker" topic to listen for Marker messages.

-    │   ├── model_state_tf_publisher.py-> listens to Gazebo's /gazebo/model_states topic and publishes static TF frames
+  │   ├── model_state_tf_publisher.py-> listens to Gazebo's /gazebo/model_states topic and publishes static TF frames.

   │   ├── roboticsgroup_gazebo_plugins->Has the ROBOTICSGROUP_GAZEBO_PLUGINS_MIMIC_JOINT_PLUGIN for gripper action.

-    │   ├── ur5_controller.py-> Moves the robot, listens to joint states and activates the controllers │   ├── ur5_FKandJacob.py-> Calculate the forward kinematics from the base_link of the ur5 to the tool0 frame FK, J, and IK for ur5
+  │   ├── ur5_controller.py-> Moves the robot, listens to joint states and activates the controllers.

+  │   ├── ur5_FKandJacob.py-> Calculate the forward kinematics from the base_link of the ur5 to the tool0 frame FK, J, and IK for ur5.

-    │   └── ur5_urdf_parser.py-> constructs a symbolic forward kinematics model of the UR5 robot using its URDF ├── urdf->Various URDFS and robot part models, camera, table, block, etc. use in the launches │   ├── adapter.urdf
+  │   └── ur5_urdf_parser.py-> constructs a symbolic forward kinematics model of the UR5 robot using its URDF.

+  ├── urdf->Various URDFS and robot part models, camera, table, block, etc. use in the launches.

+  │   ├── adapter.urdf

   │   ├── adapter.urdf.xacro

   │   ├── adapter.xacro

   │   ├── common.gazebo.xacro

   │   ├── cube_pick_place.urdf

   │   ├── materials.xacro

   │   ├── MockGripper.xacro

   │   ├── Table.urdf

   │   ├── Table.xacro

   │   ├── ur5_joint_limited_robot.urdf.xacro

   │   ├── ur5_robot.urdf

   │   ├── ur5_robot.urdf.xacro

   │   ├── ur5.urdf.xacro

   │   ├── ur.gazebo.xacro

   │   ├── ur.transmission.xacro

   │   └── viewer_cam.urdf

   └── worlds

-        └── empty.world -> Empty gazebo world for physic simulation
+  │   └── empty.world -> Empty gazebo world for physic simulation.